SrFDeMilleGroup/pixelfly-python-control/README.md

 # pixelfly-python-control

+*This is designed to work with SrF-lab-control-v2 python program and be called from there.
+This branch also includes updated features like gaussian filter, disabling auto image color scaling, etc.*

 This graphical user interface of [pco.pixelfly usb](https://www.pco.de/scientific-cameras/pcopixelfly-usb/) scientific camera is designed for applications in atomic, molecular and optical (AMO) physics experiments.

 Key features include: